bookofproofs/bookofproofs.github.io/_sources/history/20th-century/goldie-alfred.md

 * It is pertinent to note that a 1987 graduate text which aimed to describe the result and to survey some of its consequences ("Noncommutative Noetherian Rings" by J C McConnell and J C Robson) uses about 50 pages to establish Goldie's Theorem and over 500 pages to outline consequences.
 * Goldie had been promoted to Senior Lecturer at Newcastle, then in 1963 he was appointed Professor of Pure Mathematics at Leeds University.
 * Goldie visited the U.S. many times, with extended stays at Yale, Tulane, and the University of California at San Diego.
-* His wife Mary died in 1995 and Goldie married Margaret Turner in 2002.
 * Among the honours Goldie received for his outstanding contributions, we mention the Senior Berwick Prize from the London Mathematical Society in 1970.
 * Alfred Goldie was a very practical man, particularly enjoying working with wood.